mdn/content/files/en-us/learn/css/building_blocks/selectors/selectors_tasks/index.md

 ## Task 2

-Without changing the HTML, make the following changes to the look of the content in this example:
+In this task, we want you to make the following changes to the look of the content in this example, without changing the HTML:

 - Give the element with an id of `special` a yellow background.
 - Give the element with a class of `alert` a 1px grey border.